Dog breath doesn’t smell like roses.

-Answer: Natural vegetables are the best holistic dog treats.
-We don’t recommend making your own dental treats from home.
-If you do decide to create your own recipe, talk to your vet to ensure that all of your ingredients are pet-safe.
+Natural vegetables are the best holistic dog treats.
+We don’t recommend making your dental treats from home.
+If you decide to create your recipe, talk to your vet to ensure that all ingredients are pet-safe.

 Do certain dog breeds have worse breath than others?